insight-platform/Savant/docs/architecture.md

 ![Nvidia DeepStream Architecture](https://user-images.githubusercontent.com/15047882/167308102-eea0915d-e1e5-4924-bd4c-69da34d47fc7.png)

-Unfortunately, DeepStream is still very sophisticated for a regular AI/ML engineer because it introduces a very sophisticated knowledge domain - Gstreamer programming.
+Unfortunately, DeepStream is still very steep for an ML engineer because it introduces a very sophisticated knowledge domain - Gstreamer programming.
 Gstreamer is very advanced software with a pretty complex API that is developed to build reliable streaming applications.

 So, to build your software on top of DeepStream, you have to have:
 1. machine-learning expertise (probably you have);